caketaster/Portfolio-Project-2/README.md

 - **New questions added** <br>
   Each section is currently a little short, and there may not be much re-play value.
 In order to attract more repeat plays more questions could be added, or even more sections.

+- **Answers displayed within the buttons** <br>
+  I made a design choice to leave the buttons as A, B and C and have the options display above the buttons.
+This is helpful for media queries, as the buttons can shrink with no issues.
+The most attractive and intuitive way is probably to embed the answers in the buttons, and in future I'd definitely consider changing the format to allow this.

 - **Better pictures** <br>
   Aware of copyright issues, I was conservative in my choice of imagery.
 I believe better, more descriptive images could have been chosen to increase engagement.
+Some people, although they've probably seen the Patterson-Gimlin footage, may not be aware that that's what it's called, so a good descriptive photo somewhere would be a major help.

 - **Images in modals** <br>
-  Again I was mindful of possible copyright issues and of consistency across the site, so did not insert images into the info modals, but images exist that would explain the answers in a visual way (e.g. the Jerry Crews casts, an image of the Skookum cast, a great-ape skull with a sagittal crest).
+  Again I was mindful of possible copyright issues and of consistency across the site, so did not insert images into the info modals, but images exist that would explain the majority of the answers in a visual way (e.g. the Jerry Crews casts, an image of the Skookum cast, a great-ape skull with a sagittal crest).
 Inserting one good image into each info modal would be informative and engaging.

 - **User feedback page** <br>
   Including a contact form would enable direct user feedback and submission of new questions, which would help with continuous site imporvement, growth and engagement.